Extended Unix Code: EUC-JP

 EUC-JP is a variable-length encoding used to represent the elements of three Japanese character set standards, namely JIS X 0208, JIS X 0212, and JIS X 0201.
 Other names for this encoding include Unixized JIS (or UJIS) and AT&T JIS.
-Less than 0.1% of all web pages use EUC-JP since January 2025, while 2.3% of websites written with Japanese use this second-most popular (for Japanese) encoding (which is more than for Shift JIS both are much less used that UTF-8).
+Less than 0.1% of all web pages use EUC-JP as of February 2026, while 2.1% of websites written with Japanese use this second-most popular (for Japanese) encoding (which is more than for Shift JIS both are much less used that UTF-8).
 It is called Code page 954 by IBM.
 Microsoft has two code page numbers for this encoding (51932 and 20932).

 This encoding scheme allows the easy mixing of 7-bit ASCII and 8-bit Japanese without the need for the escape characters employed by ISO-2022-JP, which is based on the same character set standards, and without ASCII bytes appearing as trail bytes (unlike Shift JIS).

 A related and partially compatible encoding, called EUC-JISx0213 or EUC-JIS-2004, encodes JIS X 0201 and JIS X 0213 (similarly to Shift_JISx0213, its Shift_JIS-based counterpart).

 Compared to EUC-CN or EUC-KR, EUC-JP did not become as widely adopted on PC and Macintosh systems in Japan, which used Shift JIS or its extensions (Windows code page 932 on Microsoft Windows, and MacJapanese on classic Mac OS), although it became heavily used by Unix or Unix-like operating systems (except for HP-UX).
 Therefore, whether Japanese websites use EUC-JP or Shift_JIS often depends on what OS the author uses.